ably/spaces/docs/class-definitions.md

 #### leave()

 Leave the space.
-This removes you from the space and notifies other space members.
+This removes the member from the space and notifies other space members.

 #### on(event, callback)
 Used for subscribing to realtime events within the space.
 Currently, only one event is supported:

 ##### membersUpdate
-Fires when a member is enters or leaves the space.
+Fires when a member enters or leaves the space.
 This returns an array of [SpaceMember](#spacemember) objects.

 ### SpaceMember